DMS Migration (Hybrid-Cloud)

 - Per-document backend flag over a global cutover date — incremental migration, instant rollback per document

-- VPN over public S3 endpoint — latency + sovereignty
+- Private tunnel over public object-storage endpoint — latency + sovereignty

 Outcome